microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ## Reference

-The following video walk you through all the steps explained in this lab
+Thanks to **Mohamed Radwan** for making a video on this lab.
+You can watch the following video that walks you through all the steps explained in this lab

 <figure class="video_container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/4DUhc0MjdUc" frameborder="0" allowfullscreen="true"> </iframe>